 Besides hydropower resources Tajikistan has substantial coal with estimated reserves of 4.5 billion tons.
 By the end of 2013 the country’s mining operations produced about 500 tons of coal, which is twice as much as according to the plan.162 industrial enterprises in the republic have operated on solid fuel; the total annual demand exceeds 200 tons of coal.Active coal mining is implemented in coal fields of Tajikistan: “Shurob”, “Nazarailok”, “Fon-Yagnob”, “Zidi” and other coal fields.
 Their reserves are more than 100 million tons of coal.

-There is small wind energy potential, but its use as a complementary main hydropower is justified in some regions.
-There is small wind energy potential, but its use as a complementary main hydropower justified in some regions.
+There is small wind energy potential, but its use as complementary main hydropower is justified in some regions.
+There is small wind energy potential, but its use as complementary main hydropower justified in some regions.
 The strongest winds are observed in mountainous areas, where the landscape of the country finds the maximum wind speed and flows, as well as in the Sughd region and the Rasht Valley.
 Mean wind speed in these regions is about 5-6 m/sec.